HarmOnGitHub/rylix-is-a-skid/README.md

 - Todd GD (thank you for helping decomp!)
 - CNSL (original decompiler and provider of the source code files)
 - Harm (me, uploading the repo while Todd GD is shadowbanned)
-- Calloc (Reverse engineered parts that haven't been completely decompiled yet by CNSL and is planning to do more)
+- Calloc (Forked and Reverse engineered parts that haven't been completely decompiled yet by CNSL and is planning to do more)

 # To Rylix
 You never worked with Anaban.
 Anaban has said numerous times he doesn't know you.
 Quit lying, you've been caught.